Imanm02/CE417-AI/README.md

 ## Assignments

-In the "Assignment" folder, you will find the solutions to the three practical and theoretical assignments given during the course.
+In the "Assignment" folder, you will find the solutions to the eight practical and theoretical assignments given during the course.

 ## Quiz